Karen Joy Fowler

 Photo Credit: David Walter Banks

-Peter Orner is the author of seven books, the memoirs/ essay collections, Still No Word from You, a finalist for the PEN: Diamonstein/Spielvogel Award for the Art of the Essay, and Am I Alone Here?, a finalist for the National Book Critics Circle Award, as well as the story collection, Maggie Brown and Others, a New York Times Notable Book, and the novel, Love and Shame and Love, winner of the California Book Award.
-Other books include Last Car Over the Sagamore Bridge, The Second Coming of Mavala Shikongo (finalist for the Los Angeles Times Book Award and Winner of the Bard Fiction Prize), and Esther Stories, (finalist for the Pen/Hemingway Award).
-Peter is also the editor of three books of oral history for the McSweeney’s/ Voice of Witness series.
-His work has appeared in the New Yorker, the Atlantic, Harper’s, the Paris Review, and been awarded four Pushcart Prizes as well as the Rome Prize and a Guggenheim Fellowship.
-A new novel, the Gossip Columnist’s Daughter, will be published by Little, Brown in 2025.
-Peter has taught at San Francisco State University, the University of Iowa, Northwestern, and currently is chair of the English and Creative Writing Department at Dartmouth College.
-Orner recently led a major CW short course on James Joyce’s Ulysses.
-[Fiction]
+Peter Orner is the author of eight books, most recently the novel, The Gossip Columnist’s Daughter, named one of the best books of 2025 by the New Yorker and the Chicago Tribune, as well as the essay collections, Still No Word from You, a finalist for the PEN Award for the Art of the Essay, and Am I Alone Here?, a finalist for the National Book Critics Circle Award for Criticism.
+His story collection Maggie Brown and Others was a New York Times Notable Book.
+Other books include Love and Shame and Love (Winner of the California Book Award) Last Car Over the Sagamore BridgeThe Second Coming of Mavala Shikongo (finalist for the Los Angeles Times Book Award), and Esther Stories.
+A recipient of the Rome Prize and a Guggenheim Fellowship, Orner is also the editor of three books of oral history for the Voice of Witness series, and co-editor with Laura Lampton Scott of a new oral history series from McSweeney’s called “Dispatches.”
+His work has appeared in The New Yorker, the Atlantic, Harper’s, the Paris Review and has been awarded four Pushcart Prizes.
+With Yvette Benavides, he’s the co-host of the Lonely Voice Podcast on Texas Public Radio.
+Orner recently led short courses on James Joyce’s Ulysses, and Melville’s Moby-Dick for the Community of Writers/Writers’ Annex.
+He teaches at Dartmouth College and lives in Vermont.
+[F/NF]

 Kirstin Valdez Quade is the author of The Five Wounds, which won the Center for Fiction’s First Novel Prize, the Rosenthal Family Foundation Award from the American Academy of Arts and Letters, and was a finalist for the PEN/Hemingway Award.
 Her collection, Night at the Fiestas, won the John Leonard Prize from the NBCC and a “5 Under 35” award from the National Book Foundation.
 Kirstin has received Guggenheim and Lannan Fellowships, a Rome Prize, a Rona Jaffe Foundation Writer’s Award, and a Stegner Fellowship.
 Her work has appeared in The New Yorker, The Best American Short Stories, and elsewhere.
 She teaches at Princeton.
 [Fiction/Memoir]